TomLBZ/LeapWebEngine/README.md

 - FPS controller
   - Supports rotation and translation of the camera
   - Camera positions and directions are procedurally calculated
-- TO-DO: ECS structure for better extendability
+- ECS structure for better extendability
+- Certain physics sbilities
+  - Plane-directed gravity
+  - Collision
+- Easy manipulation of the default player
+  - Smooth movement controls using wasd, space and L-shift

 ## How to test?
 - Online Server